Syntactic complexity of bifix-free languages: Upper bound on the syntactic complexity of bifix-free languages

 \item[(c)] $s$ contains exactly one cycle, namely $(xt,x,y)$. \end{enumerate}

-\textit{External injectivity}: Since all colliding pairs focused by $s$ must belong to the orbit from~(b), and the smallest state in the cycle of the orbit from~(b) is $x$ of in-degree 1, $s$ does not map a colliding pair to it and so is different from the transformations of Case~3.1.
+\textit{External injectivity}: Since all colliding pairs focused by $s$ must belong to the orbit from~(b), and the smallest state in the cycle of the orbit from~(b) is $x$ of in-degree 1, $s$ does not map a~colliding pair to it and thus it is different from the transformations of Case~3.1.

-Since $s$ has a cycle, it is different from the transformations of Subcase~3.3.1.
+Since $s$ has a~cycle, it is different from the transformations of Subcase~3.3.1.